 Requirements of Diversion Programs

 The person must be lawfully driving at the time with a valid driver’s license.
 Diversion usually involves agreeing to be supervised, paying some costs, doing community service, and getting some counseling.
 DUI diversion is similar to a DUI sentence.
 The person completes a period of supervision, completes some tasks, pays the fines, does community service, and receives counseling.
 If they successfully complete those tasks, most prosecutors may agree to reduce the charge from DUI to reckless driving, which is a second-degree misdemeanor instead of a first-degree misdemeanor.

 Because of the reduction of charge, the prosecutor then has the discretion to keep the conviction off of an individual’s record.
-It is commonly referred to as a withholding of adjudication.
+It is commonly referred to as withholding of adjudication.
 There is no such opportunity with a DUI.
-The prosecutor cannot legally withhold adjudication on a DUI, but they can for reckless driving.
-As a result of entering and completing a diversion program, the initial charge is reduced and there is no conviction on the record.
+The Prosecutor cannot legally withhold adjudication on a DUI, but they can for reckless driving.
+As a result of entering and completing a diversion program, the initial charge is reduced, and there is no conviction on the record.

-Ft.
-Lauderdale DUI first-offense attorneys can negotiate different penalties and diversion with the prosecutor and advocate on behalf of an individual who is looking for that result, which is a really good result.
-Obviously, if the person is not guilty and they feel that they did nothing wrong, they have the right to a trial and have a jury hear their case or litigate the case otherwise.
-But for people facing charges where the government has a strong case and the person runs the risk of getting a DUI conviction, these diversion programs are a very good alternative to ordinary DUI prosecutions and DUI sentencing.
-Someone charged with a DUI should have an attorney that is experienced and knows what the qualifications are and what it takes to get a prosecutor to lessen those potential penalties.
+DUI first-offense Attorneys can negotiate different penalties and diversion with the Prosecutor and advocate on behalf of an individual who is looking for that result, which is a really good result.
+Obviously, if the person is not guilty and they feel that they did nothing wrong, they have the right to a Trial and have a Jury hear their case or litigate the case otherwise.
+But for people facing charges where the government has a strong case, and the person runs the risk of getting a DUI conviction, these diversion programs are a very good alternative to ordinary DUI prosecutions and DUI sentencing.
+Someone charged with drunk driving should have an Attorney that is experienced and knows what the qualifications are and what it takes to get a prosecutor to lessen Ft.
+Lauderdale first-offense DUI penalties.